 When participants who had mentioned the various medicinal plants they use for treatments, they were asked to list types of ailments they use medicinal plants for, their responses are shown in the table below.
 It should be noted that only the top four ailments for which herbal products were used are reported.

-Table 3 - Medicinal Plant and Ailments they are Used for
+Table 3 - Medicinal plants and ailments they are Used for